Gerontocracy: Stateless societies

 In Kenya, Samburu society is said to be a gerontocracy.
 The power of elders is linked to the belief in their curse, underpinning their monopoly over arranging marriages and taking on further wives.
 This is at the expense of unmarried younger men, whose development up to the age of thirty is in a state of social suspension, prolonging their adolescent status.
 The paradox of Samburu gerontocracy is that popular attention focuses on the glamour and deviant activities of these footloose bachelors, which extend to a form of gang warfare, widespread suspicions of adultery with the wives of older men, and theft of their stock.

-African societies such as this are known for their gerontocratic hierarchies.
-The Yoruba people, for example, are led by titled elders known as Obas and Oloyes.
-Although not an explicit requirement, most of them are decidedly elderly due to a variety of factors.
+American Indian elders and Australian Aboriginal elders are traditional figures of wisdom and authority in many Native American and Aboriginal cultures.